Rob Kelly

 Robert Anthony Kelly (born 21 December 1964) is an English former footballer and manager.
-He is currently assistant manager at Reading.
+He is currently assistant coach at EFL Championship side Bolton Wanderers.

 He is best known for his spell as manager of Leicester City, as well as being assistant manager at several clubs, he has also been a caretaker manager at Preston North End, Sheffield Wednesday, Nottingham Forest and West Bromwich Albion.

 Playing career

 Kelly began his career at Leicester City, making his debut as a 19-year-old in a home game against Sunderland at the end of the 1983/84 season.
 He also had a brief loan spell at Tranmere Rovers.
 After making 18 starts for the Foxes (plus nine substitute appearances) and scoring one goal, he joined Wolverhampton Wanderers in 1986.

 As a youngster, he also received a call up to represent Ireland at youth level.

 Coaching career

 In 1989, Kelly was forced to retire aged just 24 after sustaining a back injury, and initially took the job of youth team coach at Wolverhampton Wanderers.
 He then trained as a journalist at the Wolverhampton Express & Star, before returning to football again, first back in the Wolverhampton Wanderers coaching set-up.
 He then moved to Watford as youth team coach, Blackburn Rovers as Academy Director, and then Leicester City.